rjb75/xplored/README.md

 Our git tree requires linear history, so all pull requests should be rebased if there are any conflicts.

-## Naming conventions for commits and pull requests should follow the [Convectional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standards.
+## Naming conventions for commits and pull requests should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standards.

 ### **License**